 France and Saint Vincent and the Grenadines

-A delegation from Saint Vincent and the Grenadines, led by the Minister of Health, Wellness and the Environment, participated in the COP21 which was held in Le Bourget from 30 November to 12 December 2015.
-This event helped to highlight our shared commitment in the fight against climate change.
-Saint Vincent and the Grenadines, like the majority of its Caribbean neighbours, was one of the first countries in the world to ratify the Paris Agreement.
+A delegation from Saint Vincent and the Grenadines, led by the Minister of Health, Wellness and the Environment, participated in COP21 which was held in Le Bourget from 30 November to 12 December 2015.
+This event helped to highlight our shared commitment in the fight against global warming.
+Like many of its Caribbean neighbours, Saint Vincent and the Grenadines was one of the first countries worldwide to ratify the Paris Agreement.

 30 November 2015: the Minister of Health, Wellness and the Environment, Mr Clayton Burgin, participated in the 21st Conference of the Parties on Climate Change (COP21, Le Bourget).

 - French Ambassador to Saint Vincent and the Grenadines (in residence in Saint Lucia): Mr Philippe Ardanaz

 - Ambassador of Saint Vincent and the Grenadines to France (in residence in London): Mr Caryle Dennis Dougan